theBrowski12/TP-Angular-MohamedBenBouazza/README.md

 *** Project is in Master Branch ***

 🛒 TP Angular - eCommerce App

 👨‍💻 Developed by Mohamed Ben Bouazza

 This is a simple eCommerce web application built with Angular.
 It allows users to browse products, add items to a shopping cart, manage quantities, and simulate a checkout via WhatsApp integration.

-🚀 Features
+🚀 Features :

   📦 Product Catalog

   🛒 Add to Cart

   🔢 Increase/Decrease Quantity

   ❌ Remove Items from Cart

   💰 Real-time Total Price Calculation

   📲 Checkout via WhatsApp Message

   🖼️ Product Image Handling (with placeholder fallback)

   🌐 Connected to a local JSON-based API

   🔢 Add new products (if admin)

   📲 suivi des ordres

-🧰 Tech Stack
+ *🧰 Tech Stack*

 ✨ Frontend (Angular)
 - **Catalogue Produits**